bhoomika-254/Machine-Learning-Models-Visualization-tools-with-blogs/README.md

 So 0.4 and 0.29 are the potential similarity score and now we construct tree

-Step 5 in CatBoost involves initializing all leaf outputs to 0.
+**Step 5:** in CatBoost involves initializing all leaf outputs to 0.
 Subsequently, each row's residual (current output) is assigned to a specific leaf.

 ![image](https://github.com/suvraadeep/Machine-Learning-Models-Visualization-tools-with-blogs/assets/154406386/7ce1df8a-fbc3-481b-bdb9-a341df992814)